Jayadratha/Cover_DyGLib_ACML/README.md

 ## Benchmark Datasets and Preprocessing

 Fourteen datasets are used in DyGLib, including Wikipedia, Reddit, MOOC, LastFM, Myket, Enron, Social Evo., UCI, Flights, Can.
 Parl., US Legis., UN Trade, UN Vote, and Contact.
 The first five datasets are bipartite, and the others only contain nodes with a single type.
+We have used only four datasets Wikipedia, Reddit, Can.
+Parl., UN Trade in our experiments but can be extended with any other dataset.

 Most of the used original dynamic graph datasets come from [Towards Better Evaluation for Dynamic Link Prediction](https://openreview.net/forum?id=1GVpwr2Tfdg), which can be downloaded [here](https://zenodo.org/record/7213796#.Y1cO6y8r30o).